 That's the premise of a citywide literacy program being formally announced tomorrow.
-Annapolitans will be invited to read The Great Gatsby by F. Scott Fitzgerald this spring as part of The Big Read, a reading initiative sponsored by the National Endowment for the Arts.
+Annapolitans will be invited to read The Great Gatsby by F. Scott Fitzgerald this spring as part of the Big Read, an initiative sponsored by the National Endowment for the Arts.

 Annapolis Alive!, the city's 300th anniversary planning committee, will get a $40,000 grant to promote the book and plan related events through April.

-Executive Director Chuck Weikel said Fitzgerald's best-known novel will allow readers to discuss a variety of cultural issues, explore difficult topics and examine the city as it was in the 1920s.
+Executive Director Chuck Weikel said Fitzgerald's 1925 masterpiece will allow readers to discuss a variety of cultural issues, explore difficult topics and examine the city as it was in the 1920s.